 HCCA's Public Action: HCCA serves as your liaison at the federal, state, and local levels.
-HCCA employs a lobbyist in Richmond Lynwood Butner of Butner and Associates to represent our members on the state level at the General Assembly and with the state agencies (VDOT, DMV, State Corporation Commission).
+HCCA employs a lobbyists in Richmond - Lynwood Butner and Dylan Bishop of KVCF - to represent our members on the state level at the General Assembly and with the state agencies (VDOT, DMV, State Corporation Commission).
 HCCA members have the opportunity to present a powerful voice in any area that impacts our members.
 This ranges from working toward increasing funding for infrastructure development, any legislative action that might have an impact on the industry and any rule or regulation from a state agency.
 HCCA also maintains an active relationship with the major county governments in Northern Virginia.
 HCCA is available to work on issues on behalf of our members or seek clarification of either existing or proposed rules or regulations.
 Membership in the organization is the means to activate this service as it arises in the normal course of business.

-Your Involvement: Join this association of active, concerned business professionals who share your interest in the site development/construction industry.
-Add your voice to the initiatives coming from any one of the HCCA committees: Education, Human Resources, Legislative, Membership, Public Relations, Safety, Municipal Relations, and Golf.
-Socially, our monthly meetings include seminars, dinner meetings, golf and pool tournaments, holiday parties, silent auctions, special events and more to cultivate strong personal and business bonds among all HCCA members.
+Your Involvement: Join this association of active, concerned business professionals who share your interest in the site development/ heavy construction industry.
+Add your voice to the initiatives coming from any one of the HCCA committees: Education,, Membership, Public & Municipal Relations, Safety, Infrastructrure Awards and Golf.
+Socially, our monthly dinner meetings are networking and educational seminars, and we also host golf and clay pigeon shoot tournaments, holiday parties, charitable 5K, special events and more to cultivate strong personal and business bonds among all HCCA members.

 Contractor Membership: Individuals and organizations that engage directly in the construction of roads, utilities and other infrastructure and who have been in business for at least one year.
 Such members are allowed to vote and hold positions as Officers, members of the Board of Directors and all Committees.
 Annual dues are $2300.